CaptainSeagull/Raytracer---public/README.md

 J - save the current scene to disk

 ## Building
-To build install Visual Studio, stand a command shell, and run "vcvarsall.bat x64" to setup the paths and environment variables.
+To build install Visual Studio, start a command shell, and run "vcvarsall.bat x64" to setup the paths and environment variables.
 Then run win32_msvc.bat to build the program.
 This will create a build directory with raytracer.exe which can be run.

 In order for it to run point the Working Directory at the data directory.
 If you don't care about scene 0 should work without that though.